intelliot/rippled/src/ripple/app/misc/FeeEscalation.md

 # Fees

-Rippled's fee mechanism consists of several interrelated processes:
+`rippled`'s fee mechanism consists of several interrelated processes:

 1. [Rapid Fee escalation](#fee-escalation)
 2. [The Transaction Queue](#transaction-queue)

 ## Fee Escalation

-The guiding principal of fee escalation is that when things are going smoothly, fees stay low, but as soon as high levels of traffic appear on the network, fees will grow quickly to extreme levels.
-This should dissuade malicious users from abusing the system, while giving legitimate users the ability to pay a higher fee to get high-priority transactions into the open ledger, even during unfavorable conditions.
+The guiding principle of fee escalation is that when things are going smoothly, fees remain low.
+However, as soon as high levels of traffic appear on the network, fees quickly rise to extreme levels.
+This is designed to dissuade malicious users from abusing the system, while allowing legitimate users the ability to pay a higher fee for high-priority transactions.
+This ensures their inclusion in the open ledger, even under unfavorable conditions.

 How fees escalate: